jacob-ieyoub/Berkeley-Deep-Drive-Object-Detection/README.md

 The results are pretty solid for no parameter optimization.
 The train class AP of 0.00% hurt the performance but this was expected as there were only 136 instances of a train in the training dataset.
 As opposed to car which had 713,211 instances and performed the best @ 58.96%.

+### Example Video

+An example of a detected video can be found [here]<https://drive.google.com/file/d/1--sB-B52x4NEsir9XkJZKQeYIplMaQep/view?usp=sharing>.

 ### Future Work
 1. Explore parameter optimization to see how performance can be improved.